 In the business world, it is common to identify certain “benchmarks” that serve as measures of quality.
 Airlines use their on-time rate.
 Financial services use their rate of return.
 In medicine, the benchmarks that define quality can be much more difficult to define.
 What we’ve outlined above is what we believe are measures of quality, and by those measures we define the quality of care as exceptional.
 But there are also other benchmarks of high quality medical care; in the field of reproductive medicine one benchmark stands above all the rest – the delivery of a healthy baby.

 As a member program of the Society for Assisted Reproductive Technologies, or SART, we report pregnancy rates from the in vitro fertilization program at GENESIS on an annual basis.
-These rates are available on line at http://www.cdc.gov/art/ or on our website, www.genesisfertility.com.
+These rates are available online at SART or on our website here.
 Our pregnancy rates have for many years been at or better than the national average, and certainly competitive with the other programs in our area.
 We make a considerable effort to avoid multiple pregnancies so that our patients have the greatest chance of having a healthy pregnancy.
 To appreciate just how good our statistics are, however, it is helpful to understand just how to read the data from SART.

 At GENESIS, we offer IVF to our patients according to standard, well-accepted medical protocols.
-Many patients who might conceive with IVF at other programs successfully conceive at GENESIS using less aggressive measures.
+Yet, many patients conceive at GENESIS using less aggressive measures.
 When patients do enter our IVF program, we generally transfer the minimum number of embryos that will give a realistic chance of conception, but with a minimal chance of multifetal pregnancy.
-We take pride in the fact that our pregnancy rates are high, yet we still have one of the lowest multifetal pregnancy rates in the New York City area, and perhaps in the nation.
+We take pride in the fact that our pregnancy rates are high, yet our multifetal pregnancy rates remain very low.
 Finally, at GENESIS we treat patients, not our IVF statistics.
 Being on the very top statistical rung is not something we chase, because it comes at a cost of being overly selective and closing the door on too many “difficult” patients.
 We welcome patients who have failed IVF at other programs into ours, so long as they are aware of the risks and benefits of doing so.
-Happily, many patients who have failed at other programs have succeeded in our hands.
-These are just some of the elements that prompt us to boast of exceptional outcomes at the GENESIS program.

 Experience the Difference at Genesis

 It has been said that, in a medical practice, quality means being able to consistently exceed the patient’s expectations.
 At GENESIS, we take seriously our commitment to providing medical care of exceptional quality.
-We hope that this introduction to our practice has clearly explained how we measure quality and why the GENESIS program rises above the rest.
+We hope that this introduction to our practice has clearly explained how we measure quality.
 If you or someone you care about have been trying unsuccessfully to have a baby, let us help.
 You may be surprised at how comfortable the road to success can be.

 Advocates for Fertility Care